 A curious, open-minded character with a deep passion for the finer things in life, Luke is proof that few things really matter more than great food and good music.

-In 2008 the Unabombers decamped to Croatia, launching the much-loved Electric Elephant festival, which over the years played host to acts like Todd Terje, Jane Fitz and Kerri Chandler.
+2005 was the year disco broke in Croatia, with the first edition of the Garden Festival.
+A few years after that the Unabombers decamped to Croatia, launching the much-loved Electric Elephant festival, which over the years played host to acts like Todd Terje, Jane Fitz and Kerri Chandler.

 Since the inaugural EE, Croatian festivals have become all the rage, and for good reason.
 If you can think of a better way to spend a long summer weekend than gorging on fantastically fresh seafood, diving into water so blue it beggars belief, and then spending a night under the stars dancing to some of the best DJs going then…well, we’re slightly worried about you.